Trojan:Win32/Bearfoos.B!ml: False Positive or Malware?

 Detected by Microsoft Defender Antivirus

-Type Trojan / suspicious ML detection
+Type Trojan / suspicious machine-learning detection

 What is Trojan:Win32/Bearfoos.B!ml?